qdonnellan/qdonnellan.github.io/_posts/2018-01-22-embrace-recruiting.md

 ## Recruiters get promoted too

 Yes, it's easy to look at a request from some fresh-out-of college recruiter and think to yourself *"this person does not add any value to me right now"*.
-That thinking is so incredibly short sided, that I just had to whip up this visualization to explain why:
+That thinking is so incredibly shortsighted, that I just had to whip up this visualization to explain why:

 ![A recruiter's career path][2]